 Storage infrastructure is undergoing tremendous change, particularly as organizations deploy storage to support big data and private clouds.
-Traditional scale-up arrays are limited in scalability, and complexity can compromise cost-effectiveness.
+Traditional scale-up arrays are limited in scalability, and their complexity can compromise cost-effectiveness.
 In contrast, software-defined storage infrastructure based on clustered storage servers has emerged as a way to deploy cost-effective and manageable storage at scale, with Ceph among the leading solutions.
 In fact, cloud storage companies are already using Ceph at near exabyte scale, with expected continual growth.
-For example, Yahoo estimates that their Ceph-based cloud object store will grow 20-25% annually.
+For example, Yahoo estimates that their Ceph-based cloud object store will grow 20-25% annually.1

-Red Hat Ceph Storage significantly lowers the cost of storing enterprise data and helps organizations manage exponential data growth.
+Red Hat Ceph Storage on Intel Xeon processor- and Intel SSD DC Series-based servers significantly lowers the cost of storing enterprise data and helps organizations manage exponential data growth.
 The software is a robust, petabyte-scale storage platform for those deploying public or private clouds.
-As a modern storage system for cloud deployments, Red Hat Ceph Storage offers mature interfaces for enterprise block and object storage, making it well suited for active archive, rich media, and cloud infrastructure workloads like OpenStack®.
-Delivered in a unified self-healing and self-managing platform with no single point of failure, Red Hat Ceph Storage handles data management so businesses can focus on improving application availability, with properties that include:
+As a modern storage system for cloud deployments, Red Hat Ceph Storage offers mature interfaces for enterprise block and object storage, making it well suited for active archive, rich media, and cloud infrastructure workloads like OpenStack®.2 Delivered in a unified self-healing and self-managing platform with no single point of failure, Red Hat Ceph Storage handles data management so businesses can focus on improving application availability, with properties that include:

-- Scaling to exabytes - No single point of failure in the cluster - Lower capital expenses (CapEx) by running on commodity server hardware - Lower operational expenses (OpEx) by self-managing and self-healing
+- Scaling to exabytes - No single point of failure in the cluster - Lower capital expenses (CapEx) by running on industry-standard server hardware - Lower operational expenses (OpEx) by self-managing and self-healing

-Many organizations are trying to understand how to configure hardware for optimized Ceph clusters that meet their unique needs.
-Red Hat Ceph Storage is able to run on myriad diverse industry-standard hardware configurations, but designing a successful Ceph cluster requires careful analysis of issues related to application, capacity, workload.
+Many organizations are trying to understand how to configure Intel Xeon processor-based servers for optimized Ceph clusters that meet their unique needs.
+Red Hat Ceph Storage is able to run on myriad diverse hardware configurations, but designing a successful Ceph cluster requires careful analysis of issues related to application, capacity, and workload.
 The ability to address dramatically different kinds of I/O workloads within a single Ceph cluster makes understanding these issues paramount to a successful deployment.